 When it comes to flibanserin, almost nobody I spoke to supported a full ban.
 I don’t either.
 This is a question of education and personal choice.
 A woman going to the doctor with concerns about low sex drive should learn about the options of therapy, relationship counseling, the possibility of asexuality, the acknowledgement that there is nothing inherently wrong with not wanting sex – and then, if she still wants it, flibanserin.
 We want people, even if they’re asexual, to have this option if it’s what they truly want, my contacts said.
 The important thing is that we want them to know that there are other ways of being as well.

 Advocates suggesting that we take charge of matters of the heart by choosing whom we want to be with should also support this same agency if we choose to opt out of the fight.
 Many of the ideals that were once seen as crucial – God, country, a white picket fence and two kids – have fallen, and there is little reason romantic love alone should remain untouchable.

 Ultimately, Earp has argued, the individual and voluntary use of these technologies ‘can be justified or even morally required …In some cases, to deny its use would be inhumane…For however wonderful it can feel to be in love, this most central of human emotions can also be, as Shaw wrote, an “insane” and “delusive” passion—and a dangerous one as well.’
-When love becomes dangerous, we need path to safety, ‘even if this would require the swallowing of a pill.’Make a donation
+When love becomes dangerous, we need path to safety, ‘even if this would require the swallowing of a pill.’Support Aeon: make a one-off donation